sisoe24/vimdcc/README.md

 vimdcc.install_nuke()
 ```
 > If you are a NukeTools user, you can use the command `Nuke: Install VimDCC` from the vscode command palette.

+Once the plugin is installed, you can find the Nuke Windows -> Custom -> VimDCC menu.
+From there you can enable/disable the plugin and access the settings panel.

 ## Settings